joshhighet/multisocks/README.md

 multisocks is a tool for running frameworks such as spiders or scanners against infrastructure (onion services) on the tor network

-simply, it is a SOCKS5 proxy that can speed up other tools by spawning up to 4095 tor circuits of which inbound requests can be distributed across
+it is a tcp load balanced SOCKS5 proxy that can speed up other tools by spawning up to 4095 tor circuits of which inbound requests can be distributed across

 it can significantly cut-down load times for correctly scaled applications by doing the following